duparq/hwa/doxygen/using.md

 hwa( commit );
 @endcode

-`mode` tells how, electrically, the pin behaves.
-It is mandatory or forbidden depending on the `function` of the pin.
-Values for AVR, STM32, and ESP8266 are:
+The `mode` parameter tells how, electrically, the pin behaves.
+It may be mandatory or forbidden depending on the `function` of the pin.
+Typical values
+are:
     *  `analog_input`
     *  `analog_input_floating`
     *  `analog_input_pullup`